yogeshpol96/currency-converter/README.md

 ## Acknowledgments

-Thanks to Fawaz Ahmed for providing the currency API for exchange rates.
+Thanks to Fawaz Ahmed for providing the currency API for exchange rates.<br/>
 Thanks to (https://flagsapi.com/) for providing high-quality country flag images used in the app.
 Thanks to Font Awesome for the icon set.